Ammar-Chishti/Ammar-Chishti.github.io/_pages/projects.md

         <img src="../assets/images/PersonalWebsite2.png"/>
         </a>
         <span>
-          This was a static website I created using HTML, CSS, and JavaScript to help sharpen my web development skills
+          This is a static website I created using HTML, CSS, and JavaScript to help sharpen my web development skills
         </span>
       </p>